Business & Management

 This could potentially include some part-time work within a business or within sales or retail.
 Developing admin skills and interpersonal skills, in addition to the ability to work within a fast-paced environment will be invaluable experience and will help to enhance your CV or application.

 Competition in this sector, especially for Graduate Scheme opportunities, is fierce and relevant work experience could be the deciding factor when trying to secure a position.
 However, finding experience will take time and effort; employers receive many CVs and applications each week, so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website or attend one of our application drop-ins offered weekly throughout the year.
+You can find out more about how to create a targeted CV through the Careers and Employability Service website or attend the drop-in service offered throughout the year.

 Different opportunities to gain experience